14 May 2020

 Awards

-The International Association of Catalysis Societies (IACS) will present two awards at the 17th ICC in San Diego: the International Catalysis Award and the Heinz Heinemann Award.
+will present two awards at the 17th ICC in San Diego: the and the .
 The recipients will be selected by the IACS Awards Committee and both recipients will be invited to present a plenary lecture at the 17th ICC.

-The International Catalysis Award will recognize pioneering accomplishments and innovation by an individual in the early stages of their career.
+The will recognize pioneering accomplishments and innovation by an individual in the early stages of their career.
 The recipient must not have passed his/her 45th birthday on 1st May of the award year.

-The Heinz Heinemann Award will be given to an individual or a group for significant contributions to catalyst science and technology achieved during the past four years.
+The will be given to an individual or a group for significant contributions to catalyst science and technology achieved during the past four years.

 2020 Heinz Heinemann Award